FangLimao/addon-encyclopedia/reference/block/components/material_instances.md

 ### render_method Table

-For more information about custom block render distance, see the [Custom Block Render Distance](../../../../../../creator/Documents/CustomBlockRenderDistance.md).

 | Render Method | Description |
 |:----|:----|
 | opaque | Used for a regular block texture without an alpha layer.
 Does not allow for transparency or translucency |